Cowboys hoping next time they see Ezekiel Elliott on field isn't October

 Elliott got the first three carries of the game and picked up 10 yards for a first down.
 His fifth carry went for 5 yards and another first down.
 He lost a yard on his final carry.
 His night ended with a one-handed catch on a pass from Prescott to the flat before Dan Bailey's 42-yard field goal.

 "I thought he was just very impressive," owner and general manager Jerry Jones said.
 "He's worked hard.
 He's practiced and in the classroom as well as on the field as though he were going to take every snap this year.
 So I thought he played to form.
 That's an impressive group he's playing against.
 I have a lot of respect for them.
 I thought it was good and I'm glad we got that kind of work in for him.
-I was beginning to wonder if they were going to give him 30 (carries) there for a minute."
+I was beginning to wonder if they were going to give him 30 [carries] there for a minute."

 If the suspension is upheld, the Cowboys will not see Elliott until Week 8 of the season when they take on the Redskins at FedEx Field.
 It is possible Henderson could reduce the suspension.
 He reduced the 10-game suspension of former Cowboys defensive end Greg Hardy to four games in 2015.